Types of Property Liens in Texas & What You Should Know

 Property Tax Liens

-On January 1 of each year, a lien is attached to all Texas properties that still have outstanding property tax balances.
+On January 1 of each year, a lien is attached to all Texas properties with outstanding property tax balances.
 The lien will be extinguished once the outstanding balance (including all penalties and interest) has been paid in full.
-However, if you have a property tax debt applicable to your property and still neglect to pay your tax liability, local taxing authorities can choose to foreclose on the property at any point while the lien is attached.
+However,suppose you have a property tax debt applicable to your property and still neglect to pay your tax liability.
+In that case, local taxing authorities can choose to start judicial foreclosure on the property at any point while the lien is attached.

-If you are struggling to pay your property taxes, you can settle the balance, remove the property tax lien, and avoid any more expensive penalties and interest with a property tax loan.
+If you are struggling to pay your property taxes, you can settle the balance,and avoid any more expensive penalties and interest with a property tax loan.

 What%20You%20Should%20Know%20About%20Property%20Tax%20Liens%20in%20Texas.png